MAKS-IT-COM/maksit-core/README.md

 ### Password Hasher

-The `PasswordHasher` class provides methods for securely hashing and validating passwords.
+The `PasswordHasher` class provides methods for securely hashing and validating passwords using salt and pepper.

 ---

 #### Features

-1. **Salted Hashing**:
+1. **Salted & Peppered Hashing**:
-   - Hash passwords with a unique salt.
+   - Hash passwords with a unique salt and a required application-level pepper (secret).
 2. **Validation**:
-   - Validate passwords against stored hashes.
+   - Validate passwords against stored hashes using the same salt and pepper.
+3. **Strong Security**:
+   - Uses PBKDF2 with HMACSHA512 and 100,000 iterations.

 ---